Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Below, you will find a condensed list of what’s new, with code samples that make sense.

-According to the preparation tasks list, PHP 8.3 will be released on November 23, 2023, after three alpha releases, three beta, and six release candidates.
+PHP 8.3 was released on November 23, 2023.
+It has been tested through three alpha releases, three beta, and six release candidates.

 Date Release